Mike McCullough (golfer)

-Michael McCullough (born March 21, 1945) is an American professional golfer who has played on the PGA Tour and Nationwide Tour, and currently plays on the Champions Tour.
+Michael McCullough (born March 21, 1945) is an American professional golfer.
+He has played on the PGA Tour, Nationwide Tour, and the Champions Tour.

+Career

 McCullough was born in Coshocton, Ohio.
 He was introduced to golf by his grandfather.
-He turned pro in 1970 and joined the PGA Tour in 1972.
+In 1970, McCullough turned pro.
+He joined the PGA Tour after his success at 1972 PGA Tour Qualifying School.

 In 401 starts on the PGA Tour and 33 starts on the Nationwide Tour, McCullough never tasted victory.
 He did finish 2nd at the 1977 Tournament Players Championship.
-After reaching the age of 50 in March 1995, he joined the Senior PGA Tour (now called the Champions Tour).
+After reaching the age of 50 in March 1995, he joined the Senior PGA Tour.
 His first win on the Champions Tour – at the Mexico Senior Classic in 2001 – came just before his 56th birthday.
 He won the Emerald Coast Classic about a month later, and the Georgia-Pacific Grand Champions Championship in 2005.

-McCullough was inducted into the Toledo Golf Hall of Fame in 1999, and is also a member of the Bowling Green Athletic Hall of Fame.
-He lives in Scottsdale, Arizona.
+Personal life

+McCullough lives in Scottsdale, Arizona.
 He has three children: Jason, graduate of Brown University with a degree in Economics and later graduated from George Washington University with his J.D.; Mark, and Michelle, graduates of Trinity University both with degrees in History.